By Sandy Moore

 Inbound marketing is more than a buzzword.
 It’s a way of life for marketers, and it’s undoubtedly the most effective form of marketing used today.
 The question is, where did inbound marketing come from?
-And how did it evolve into the marketing powerhouse it is now?
+And how has the evolution of inbound marketing changed over the years?

 The Internet Impact

-Although marketing was becoming more and more personalized to align with customers and their place in the buying journey, the internet came along and flipped marketing on its head.
+Although marketing was becoming more personalized to align with customers and their place in the buyer’s journey, the internet came along and flipped marketing on its head.
 The first search engine launched in 1995; SEO was coined in 1997; PPC advertising took hold in 2000.
-Then, social media took off—LinkedIn was founded in 2002, Facebook in 2004, YouTube in 2005, Twitter in 2006.
-And by 2010 mobile was already showing signs of changing the digital landscape forever.
+Then, social media took off—LinkedIn was founded in 2002, Facebook in 2004, YouTube in 2005, and Twitter in 2006.
+And by 2010, mobile was already showing signs of changing the digital landscape forever.

-As the internet became more ubiquitous, consumer habits changed drastically—and businesses needed to adapt to survive.
-Consumers wanted to be marketed to, not marketed at, which meant creating powerful, personalized user experiences that made sense for each individual consumer at each stage of their unique Buyer's Journey.
+As the internet evolved and became more ubiquitous, consumer habits changed drastically—and businesses needed to adapt to survive.
+Consumers wanted to be marketed to, not marketed at, which meant creating powerful, personalized user experiences that made sense for each individual consumer at each stage of their unique buyer’s journey.

 In 2004, Brian Halligan, Dharmesh Shah, and David Meerman Scott were students at MIT when they realized that the disruptive and interruptive forms of outbound marketing were no longer viable.
 Soon after, Halligan and Shah founded HubSpot (Meerman Scott joined the board in 2007) in order to help businesses evolve — and to help businesses start treating customers like people, not names and numbers on a list.
 HubSpot became a powerful platform, offering thought leadership, certifications, tutorials, and more on the inbound marketing methodology.